 While the nuances of modeling differ for individual health occupations and medical specialties, the basic framework used within HWSM remains the same and consists of two major components ( Exhibit I‑1):

-- Demand modeling, which estimates the current and future demand for health care services and the health care workers required to meet the demand for services.
+- Demand modeling, which estimates the current and future demand for health care services and the health care workers required to meet the demand for services

 An overview of the supply and demand components of HWSM is provided in the next two modules.
 HWSM is a microsimulation model, meaning that supply is modeled by simulating career decisions of individual health care workers among a representative sample or population of health care workers.
 Demand is modeled by simulating health care use patterns for each person in a representative sample of the population.
 Both supply and demand modeling use local (state or county) data where such information is available and national data when local sources are unavailable.